indaco/predix-ec-configurator-vagrant/README.md

 $ vagrant plugin install vagrant-triggers
 ```

-**Note:** if you skip this step and try to build the VM, plugins will be automatically installed, but you will get an error and need to re-run the build to fix it.
+**Note:** if you skip those steps and try to build the VM, plugins will be automatically installed, but you will get an error and need to re-run the build to fix it.

 Clone this repos: